hitmantb/fo4vrmto/README.md

 ## **Known Issues**
 - Weapon and armor balance will need more work, your feedback is welcome!
 Any number can be edited easily
-- DLC weapon and armor replacer need more work, for the first release I have focused on vanilla contents
+- DLC weapon and armor replacer need more work, for the first release I focused on vanilla contents
-- Given the huge change to the entire leveled lists, if you notice bugs or crashes, please let me know on Discord
+- Given the huge change to the entire leveled list, if you notice bugs or crashes, please let me know on Discord and I will patch it